 The performance of dictionary-based query translation approaches is limited by the accuracy of three factors: phrase translation, translation ambiguity, and dictionary coverage, the last being the most serious problem.
 The phrase translation problem stems from word by word translation of a phrase which should have been identified as a single entity and translated as such, for example, numbers, personnel names, and calendar times.
 Second, translation ambiguity arises from the fact that many words have multiple possible translations.
 Third, the dictionary may lack some terms that are essential for the correct interpretation of the query.
+When translating from Chinese, the need to correctly handle phrases can be treated as part of the OOV problem, as there are no explicit delimiters between words, and the difference between a word and phrase is not well defined.

-Our current work focuses only on the problems of translation ambiguity and dictionary coverage.
+Our current work focuses on the problems of translation ambiguity and dictionary coverage.
 Researchers have proposed a number of techniques to resolve the translation ambiguity problem using term co-occurrence [2], mutual information [4] or term-similarity [8].
-To deal with out of vocabulary (OOV) terms, researchers have used parallel corpora [5], anchor text [3], or transliteration [6] to extract translations.
-The major differences in our proposal are: first, we propose an improved disambiguation technique to select the most appropriate English translation for each Chinese query term; second, we develop a method to automatically detect Chinese OOV terms and extract the most appropriate English translations through mining the web text; thus improving the effectiveness of dictionary-based CLIR.
+To deal with OOV terms, researchers have used parallel corpora [5], anchor text [3], or transliteration [6] to extract translations.
+The major differences in our work are: first, we propose an improved disambiguation technique to select the most appropriate English translation for each Chinese query term; second, we develop a method to automatically detect Chinese OOV terms and extract the most appropriate English translations through mining the web text; thus improving the effectiveness of dictionary-based CLIR.

 The structure of the paper is as follows.
-In Section 2, we describe our algorithms for translation disambiguation, English translation extraction and post-translation query expansion.
+In Section 2, we describe our algorithms for translation disambiguation, Chinese OOV term identification and translation extraction, and post-translation query expansion.
 In Section 3, we detail our experiments and the results we obtained; and Section 4 concludes the paper.